Type 26 revolver: Five production periods

 Differences in markings and appearance across surviving Type 26 revolvers, has led to the categorization of production runs into five categories.

 Limited early production with no markings

 Early production Type 26s have no external markings.
-The revolvers have markings that indicate they were arsenal re-worked and believed to have been produced in late 1893 or early 1894 before official adoption.
+The revolvers have markings that indicate they were arsenal-reworked and believed to have been produced in late 1893 or early 1894 before official adoption.
 It is possible that around 300 revolvers with no external marking were produced.
 No known examples of Type 26 revolvers have duplicate serial numbers.

 Limited early production

 A small number of revolvers are known to have the external arsenal symbol stamped but without the external serial number stamped on the frame.
 The revolvers are interspersed among revolvers with standard production markings for unknown reasons.
 This production range has examples reported to chamber .38 S&W ammunition but this could be because of later modifications.

 Standard production

 All standard production Type 26s have checked pattern grip panels as well as original finished characteristics.
-Most standard production revolvers have a serial number that is between 1,000 and 58,900.
-Many of the standard production models suffered from extreme wear because of the long military service the revolvers served.
+Most standard production revolvers have a serial number between 1,000 and 58,900.
+Many standard production models suffered from extreme wear because of the long military service the revolvers served.